Order-One Rolling Shutter Cameras: Derivations and Proofs

 \begin{lemma} Let $\mathcal{C} \subset \PP^3$ be a curve and let $K \in \GrLine$.
 There are only finitely many planes in $\PP^3$ that contain $K$ and are tangent to $\mathcal{C}$ at one of the points in $\mathcal{C} \setminus K$. \end{lemma}

 \begin{proof} We may assume without loss of generality that $\mathcal{C}$ is irreducible.
 Moreover, we assume that $\mathcal{C} \neq K$, as otherwise the assertion is clear.
 We pick a generic point on the line $K$ and denote by $\pi: \PP^3 \dashrightarrow \PP^2$ the projection from that point.
 Then, $\pi(\mathcal{C})$ is a plane curve, and every plane $\Sigma$ containing $K$ that is tangent to $\mathcal{C} \setminus K$ projects to a line $\pi(\Sigma)$ that contains the point $\pi(K)$ and is tangent to $\pi(\mathcal{C})$ at another point.
 In the dual projective plane $(\PP^2)^\vee$, those lines $\pi(\Sigma)$ correspond to intersection points of $\pi(\mathcal{C})^\vee$ with the line $\pi(K)^\vee$.
-There are only finitely many such intersection points, since otherwise $\pi(\mathcal{C})^\vee = \pi(K)^\vee$, which would imply the contradiction that the curve $\pi(\mathcal{C})$ equals the point $\pi(K)$. \end{proof}
+There are only finitely many such intersection points, since otherwise $\pi(\mathcal{C})^\vee = \pi(K)^\vee$, which would imply the contradiction that the curve $\pi(\mathcal{C})$ equals the point $\pi(K)$. \myqed \end{proof}

 \begin{proof}[Proof of Proposition \ref{prop:rs1NoRotation}] Consider a rolling shutter camera with constant rotation.
 Without loss of generality, we assume that $R(v:t) = I_3$.
-Then, the rolling plane is spanned by $(0:1:0:0)$, $(v:0:t:0)$, and $C(v:t)$.
+Then, the rolling plane $\Sigma^\vee (v:t)$ defined as an element of $(\PP^3)^*$ by

+is spanned by $(0:1:0:0)$, $(v:0:t:0)$, and $C(v:t)$.
 In particular, all rolling planes meet in a common point.
 By Theorem \ref{thm:rs1cameras} it is enough to show the following: If the intersection of the rolling planes is a line $K$, then the other conditions in Theorem \ref{thm:rs1cameras} are automatically satisfied.

 We start by proving that the map $\Sigma$ is birational in that case.
 We observe that $\Sigma: (v:t) \mapsto K \vee (v:0:t:0)$.
 Thus, we obtain its inverse $\Sigma^{-1}$ by intersecting each rolling plane $\Sigma(v:t)$ with the plane $(0:0:0:1)^\vee$ at infinity.
 (In fact, the latter is the line $(1:0:0:0) \vee (v:0:t:0)$.)